 From Bowling to Grangemouth

-The canal was opened in 1790 to link the Firth of Clyde and the Firth of Forth and provided a safe route for coasters during the war with France.
+The Canal was opened in 1790 to link the Firth of Clyde and the Firth of Forth, and to provide a safe route for coasters during the war with France.
 Pleasure steamers used the canal from 1893 until the outbreak of World War II.
 The canal was closed in 1963 to facilitate road construction.
-With funding from a huge Millennium Lottery grant, the canal was reopened in 2001.
-At Port Downie, a flight of eleven locks had linked the canal to the Union Canal to Edinburgh but these were infilled.
-Replacing them is the Falkirk Wheel, the world’s first rotating boat lift, opened by the Queen in 2002.
+With funding from a huge Millennium Lottery Fund grant, the Canal was reopened in 2001, all except for the easternmost length through Grangemouth, which was bypassed with a short link into the River Carron just west of the M9 motorway crossing.
+At Port Downie, a flight of eleven locks had linked the Canal to the Union Canal to Edinburgh but these were infilled in the 1930s.
+Replacing them is the Falkirk Wheel, the world’s first rotating boat lift, opened by Queen Elizabeth II in 2002.

 Port Dundas Branch